19 Art Business Success Stories & Case Studies

 Amrit Pal Singh says he has earned over $1 million selling 57 nonfungible tokens, or NFTs, of his artwork in about nine months.

-Amrit Pal Singh (from New Delhi, Delhi, India) started Amrit Pal Singh almost 14 years ago.
+Amrit Pal Singh (from New Delhi, Delhi, India) started Amrit Pal Singh about 14 years ago.

 Amrit Pal Singh is an art director, visual artist, and 3D illustrator.
 He was referred to as the Indian NFT industry's toymaker who enjoys creating 3D dioramas and toy faces.